EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

 * To load new datasets into the EnMAP-Box, click the |mActionDataSourceManager| icon and navigate to the file directory containing your data.
 Select :file:`agb_sonoma.gpkg` from the Open data source dialogue and select :guilabel:`Open`.
 * Alternatively, the EnMAP-Box offers simple drag & drop capabilities to load data from an external file manager (e.g. Windows File Explorer).
-Load :file:`enmap_sonoma.bsq` by dragging and dropping the file from your file manager into the :guilabel:`Data Sources` panel.
+Load :file:`enmap_sonoma.tif` by dragging and dropping the file from your file manager into the :guilabel:`Data Sources` panel.
 * All data currently open in the EnMAP-Box will appear in the Data Sources panel.